bitsofcotton/ddpmopt/README.md

 # Tips on prediction base dimensions
 Something sparse with jammer input stream they effects base dimension we select needs larger dimensions on the base, this condition is defined there's no unique pure functions on the stream the variables dimension they have, this condition is eliminated with in/output (de)?compression this condition ask shirks the result of algorithms to some of the upper cardinals with compressing sparsity into dense ones on somewhere usually we should have to increase the base dimensions with or without bitsofcotton/masp from entropy reason.
+Usually, the condition larger than 4 dimension is come from some of the jammer like inputs nor brand new data feed input by input stream.

 # Tips on contexts
 We use whole image context to insert context then predict with such each pixel context.
 So each image consistency is used and applied for the output.